2026 UK Buyer's Guide

 The All-Round Winner

-MacBook Air M4 — if you can stretch to it, you won't regret it.
-Lasts the entire degree.
+MacBook Air M5 — if you can stretch to it, you won't regret it.
+Lasts the entire degree (or grab the discounted M4 to save money).

 Best Windows Pick